OpenSemanticLab/opensemantic.quantities/README.md

 # opensemantic.quantities

-> The Python equivalent of the quantities page package world.opensemantic.quantities
+> Library with Python models derived from the page package world.opensemantic.quantities.

 A longer description of your project goes here...